peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-attestations.md

 MUST demonstrate the proof of possession of the Digital Credential to the Credential Issuer.

-The proof of possession is made by enclosing the Digital Credential in an object (JWT or CWT) signed with the private key that its related public key is referenced in the Digital Credential.
+The proof of possession is made by enclosing the Digital Credential in an object (JWT or CWT) using the same confirmation method referenced in RFC7800.

 When the JWT or CWT format are used, the JWT/CWT MUST contain the parameters defined in the following table.